ddycai/ddycai.github.io/_posts/2014-12-24-Transposer.md

 ## Introduction

-Singers often have to change the key of their song so that they can hit all the notes.
-As someone who sometimes gives singing a try, I couldn't find a chord transposer that could do it properly back when I wrote this program.
-The chord transposers available would often give the wrong form of a chord.
-For example, it would give the chord **Bb** as **A#**.
-They are the same chord[^1], but by convention, the correct name for the chord is usually **Bb**.
+Singers often have to change the key of their song so that the notes are within their vocal range.
+As someone who sometimes gives singing a try, I found myself going through the painstaking process of transposing chords by hand.
+To save myself some time, I wrote this program to transpose chords automatically for me.
+I did find some chord transposers online at the time, but I wasn't satisfied with their performance.
+For example, they would often give the wrong form of a chord.
+For example, the chord **Bb** would be given as **A#**.
+They are the same chord[^1], but **A#** is almost never seen and would be incorrect in most key signatures.

 ## Features